Who is Luigi Mangione: What to know about the man charged with murder in United Healthcare CEO’s shooting death

 A Facebook profile matching the name of the person of interest offers a glimpse into their life, with photos of friends on the beach in Mexico, exploring the California coast, and going to soccer matches.

-His late grandfather was Nicholas Mangione Sr., a real estate developer with interests in country clubs, nursing homes, and a radio station, while his late grandmother Mary was a patron of the Catholic Archdiocese of Baltimore, Greater Baltimore Medical Center, the old Baltimore Opera Company and the Walters Art Museum.

-Maryland state delegate Nino Mangione is a cousin of the arrested man, the Banner reports.
+His grandparents Nicholas Mangione Sr and Mary Mangione were real estate developers with interests in country clubs, nursing homes, and a radio station.
+Maryland GOP state delegate Nino Mangione is a cousin of the arrested man.

 Person of interest gave Unabomber’s manifesto four stars on Goodreads